Connect with us

 I miss it.

-A day dream!
-Sometimes those day dreams were nonsense.
+Sometimes those daydreams were nonsense.

 Quiet time equals creativity; that’s my mantra.

-As we learned in the Who’s Pinball Wizard, cutting down on distractions illuminates the path to success.
+As we learned in The Who’s Pinball Wizard, cutting down on distractions illuminates the path to success.

-Obviously there is a fine line between enjoying the benefits of living in an IT world and succumbing to IT.
+Obviously, there is a fine line between enjoying the benefits of living in an IT world and succumbing to IT.

 The girls in the movie theater were surely overdoing it.

-While I wanted to smack their heads together during the movie, afterwards I realized that these girls grew up in the IT world; they’ve never experienced life without IT.
+While I wanted to smack their heads together during the movie, afterward, I realized that these girls grew up in the IT world.

-They are like the fish who ask each other, “What the hell is water?”
+They are like the fish who ask each other, “What the hell is water?” in David Foster Wallace’s famous commencement speech.

 But then we all swim in our own lakes, don’t we?

-Some of these actions may sound like no-brainers, but as I have caught myself on occasion doing the very thing they are meant to offset, I feel compelled to include them.
+But I have occasionally caught myself doing the very thing they are meant to offset.

 • Wear a watch when you go out so you won’t be tempted to check the time on your phone, which could easily result in glancing at the “push” notifications on the screen, which could wind up engaging you at a time (like when you’re driving) when you shouldn’t be otherwise engaged.